w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="start" %}

-### Topic: Decorative Images

-{% include excol.html type="middle" %}

-Decorative images are used for ornamental purposes and convey no information or function.
-Build on [Module 1: Flexible Layout and Design](/curricula/designer-modules/flexible-layout-and-design/) to explain that decorative images also need to adhere to accessibility requirements such as use of color, ability to resize, and flexibility.
-Decorative images do not require text alternatives, as these would add clutter to the information that assistive technologies provide.
-Explain that determining if an image is decorative is a responsibility shared with the content author.

-#### Learning Outcomes for Topic

-Students should be able to:

-* describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image and the presence of similar information in the adjacent contents
-* describe different ways to present information contained in an image so that it can be considered decorative
-* describe the relation of decorative images with respect to other adjacent images and to the overall web page where it is included
-* design user interfaces that do not overload users with too many ornamental imagery
-* identify related requirements for developers to code decorative images so that they are skipped by assistive technologies

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-* Show examples of images and graphics that do not convey function or information, such as ornamental icons.
-Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
-Explain that deciding what is the images role is a designers' responsibility, whereas coding the images so that they render with the appropriate role is a developers' responsibility.

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to assess knowledge:

-* Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devices.
-Assess how students understand the need for decorative images to adapt to the different user needs and preferences.

-{% include excol.html type="end" %}

-{% include excol.html type="start" %}

 ### Topic: Complex Images

 {% include excol.html type="middle" %}

 Complex images are those whose description requires more than a short phrase or sentence.
-Show examples of complex images and explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.
+Show examples of complex images, including diagrams and charts, and explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.

-Explain that coordination among different team members is required to establish the relations between parts of complex images and their adjacent components (for example text and other images) so that the relations are perceived and understood visually and through the provided descriptions.
+Explain that coordination among different team members is required to assess the use of complex images based on their adjacent components (for example text and other images) and on the overall context, so that the relations are perceived and understood visually and through the provided descriptions.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user interfaces that support appropriate contrast ratios for complex images when these images are required to understand the contents
+* use appropriate contrast ratios for complex images when these images are required to understand the contents
 * identify related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams, charts, maps and infographics
 * determine if and how complex images are operated using the mouse, keyboard, and other input devices